 May her soul rest in peace.
-Dont get carried away by the video anyway..
+Do not get carried away by the video anyway..
 Lets continue.

 So for the remainder of this article, competence is what we will focus on.
-Just remember to keep in mind though, that without confidence as well, everything else is worthless. you can also see one self confidence tips here.
+Just remember to keep in mind though, that without confidence as well, everything else is worthless.
+Hence, the need to boost self esteem and confidence level. you can also see one self confidence tips here.

 #2 – Copy your Favorite (Similar Voice Like) Singers and not songs.